SystemCo/pizza_delivery_simulator/readme.md

     * Status:      Incomplete

 ### David
-* Implement path following method using an array of points
-    * Assigned on: Monday 03/10/25
-    * Assigned by: David
-    * Due by:      Monday 03/17/25
-    * Status:      Complete

-* Implement sprite sheets using the frameworks
-    * Assigned on: Monday 03/10/25
-    * Assigned by: David
-    * Due by:      Monday 03/17/25
-    * Status:      Complete

-* Force application into fullscreen
-    * Assigned on: Friday 03/28/25
-    * Assigned by: David
-    * Due by:      Friday 03/28/25
-    * Status:      Complete
 * Implement traffic logical calls for many vehicles to drive realistically along the road.

 ### Fenoon